 I think I learned as much as the situation had to offer, it was a test I should not have had to have been put through, and I have not even the illusion that a legacy can be created for the future if the community with whom one is dealing

 insists on its ignorance, and cannot work with any genius it cannot bring down.

-There are still a few copies of the CD which St. Gregory's worked hard to prepare.
-It is called ST. GREGORY'S CHOIRS NON NOBIS DOMINE and has agreeable artwork of a dove on the cover, cleverly prepared by the artist Theresa Curatto for the entire choir to participate in helping create.
+There are still a few copies of the CD on which the recording of THE MASS OF THE RESURRECTION appears, and which the St. Gregory's Choirs in San Mateo worked hard to prepare.
 I am not sure I want to sell any of my remaining stock of the CDs, but I plan to make the soundfile and score available.

 CF and the Choir of St. Gregory's Church in San Mateo, California.
 It comes

 with a 24-page program guide by CF, and complete texts in the original languages

 and translation.
 The cover is an artwork designed by singing artist Theresa Curotto, the details of which were completed by the choir together on retreat at the University of San Francisco.